google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

           handler_name    : SoundHandler
     At least one output file must be specified

-So that's a few bits about media manipulation software in a nutshell.
+So those are a few bits about media manipulation software in a nutshell.
 Now jump next door to the
 [cheat sheet](cheatsheet).
 Check back every few weeks as we continue to add new content about media for the web.